-The North Korea International Documentation Project is currently accepting internship applications for the Fall 2012 academic semester.
+The Cold War International History Project is currently accepting internship applications for the Fall 2012 academic semester.
 Deadline to apply: 7/20

 Call for papers for "France and the German Question, 1945-1990," February 7-9, 2013